 Angela is an Associate at Thornton Tomasetti, with experience in structural and protective design.
 Angela graduated with a Bachelor’s Degree in Civil Engineering from Manhattan College in 2004 and with a Master’s Degree in Structural Engineering from Lehigh University in 2006.
 In addition to her work with the SE3 committee, she is a committee director on the board of Women@TT, an Inclusion and Diversity employee resource group at Thornton Tomasetti and a founding board member, serving as Chair Elect, for the Delaware Valley Association of Structural Engineers (DVASE) chapter of Women in Structural Engineering (WiSE), also known as WiSE Philadelphia.
 Angela has also participated as an ACE mentor since 2018.

 Rose is a senior engineer in Simpson Gumpertz & Heger's Chicago office.
-Active within the SE community in NCSEA and ASCE/SEI, she is the past chair of the NCSEA Structural Engagement and Equity (SE3) Committee.
+She has a Bachelor of Science from Cornell University in Civil Engineering and a Masters of Engineering from the Massachusetts Institute of Technology in Structural Engineering.
+Rose is very active within the SE community through her work with NCSEA and ASCE/SEI.
+She is the co-founder of the SE3 Project and past chair of the NCSEA Structural Engagement and Equity (SE3) Committee.

 Sabrina Duk, PE